AlexsLemonade/OpenScPCA-analysis/docs/ensuring-repro/docker/docker-images.md

 If your analysis module requires both R and conda environments, you may have to do just a bit more work to set up the Dockerfile, as there is not a single base image that includes both R and conda environments.
 <!-- Should we make one, maybe? -->
 We recommend starting with an R-based image and then installing conda manually.
-In the example below, we have adapted the installation steps used in the [official Miniconda Dockerfile](https://github.com/ContinuumIO/docker-images/blob/main/miniconda3/debian/Dockerfile).
+In the example below, we have adapted the installation steps used in the [official Miniforge Dockerfile](https://github.com/conda-forge/miniforge-images/blob/master/ubuntu/Dockerfile).

 ```Dockerfile
 # Dockerfile for an analysis module with both R and conda environments